 Inventories: Inventories, except for donated merchandise held for resale, are valued at the lower of cost (first-in, first-out) or net realizable value.
 Purchased inventory includes freight-in, assembly, and improvement costs, if any.
-Purchased inventories are valued based on physical counts, less an estimated allowance for obsolescence.
-The allowance for obsolescence as of December 31, 2018 and 2017 was \$35,541 and \$48,231, respectively.
+Purchased inventories are valued at the lower of cost (first-in, first-out) or net realizable value, less an estimated allowance for obsolescence.
+The allowance for obsolescence as of December 31, 2020 and 2019 was \$41,832 and \$32,929, respectively.

-Goods donated to Goodwill are valued at their estimated fair market value and recognized as support in the consolidated statements of activities.
-Donated merchandise remaining in inventories at year end is also recorded at its estimated fair market value.
-The estimated fair market value of the donated merchandise inventories are estimated as the retail-selling price of the donated inventories, less any retail processing and selling costs incurred by Goodwill.
+Inventories Goods donated to Goodwill are valued at their estimated net realizable value (NRV) and recognized as support in the consolidated statements of activities.
+Donated merchandise remaining in inventories at year end is also recorded at its estimated NRV.
+The Organization calculates the NRV of donated inventory based on the estimated sales value of goods, factoring in number of days inventory has been on hand, sell through less allowance for shrinkage.
 Donated merchandise inventories are not valued on an item-by-item basis but rather based on overall estimate of inventory turns.
 Donated automobiles are valued at estimated fair market value on a specific identification basis.